Pacific Crest Trail: Notable hikers

 Before the PCT became an official trail, Martin Papendick was the first known person to hike across three states of the PCT in 1952.
 After being one of the first to finish the Appalachian Trail in 1951, Papendick hiked between July 4 and December 1, 1952, from British Columbia to the Mexico–US border over the crests of the mountains along the Pacific Coast, a feat he reported in a periodical under the title "Pacific Crest Trails".

 On October 16, 1970, Eric Ryback, an 18-year-old student, completed the first PCT thru-hike.
 His personal congratulations came by telegram from Edward P. Cliff, Chief of the U.S. Forest Service.
 Ryback is credited, recognized, and has been honored by the Pacific Crest Trail Association as the official first thru-hiker of the entire trail.
 Ryback completed the Appalachian Trail in 1969 (as a 16-year-old); the Pacific Crest Trail in 1970; and a route approximating today's Continental Divide Trail in 1972.
 Ryback's 1971 book The High Adventure of Eric Ryback: Canada to Mexico on Foot focused public attention on the PCT.
-Ryback carried an 80-pound pack on his 1970 thru-hike.
-He had only five resupply packages on the entire trip and was loaded with 40 pounds of food at the start of each leg.
+Ryback carried an 80 lb pack on his 1970 thru-hike.
+He had only five resupply packages on the entire trip and was loaded with 40 lb of food at the start of each leg.
 He often ran out of food and foraged or went hungry.
 Ryback also helped the Forest Service lay out future plans for the PCT.

 Ryback's claim is disputed.
 When the guidebook publisher Wilderness Press stated that Ryback had used motor transport in places along the PCT, Ryback sued for $3 million but withdrew the suit after Wilderness Press revealed statements from the people who claim to have picked up the young hiker along highways parallel to the 2,600 mile.
 Ryback is in Smithsonian's top 9 list of people Cheating Their Way to Fame though it notes that "the claims that Ryback 'cheated' are still doubted by some".

 Richard Watson, who completed the trail on September 1, 1972, was often credited as the first PCT thru-hiker because Papendick was generally unknown and Ryback may have accepted rides.
 The first woman to complete the PCT was Mary Carstens, who finished the journey later in 1972, accompanied by Jeff Smukler.